 Bring It! is out!
 It's all about a new kind of potluck or casual meal: a gathering of friends and delicious dishes that still manage to impress.
-I can't wait to share this book with you and in the meantime I'll be giving you updates here.
+I have been so overwhelmed with the response to the book and I'm sharing all the updates here.
 If you want to see all the places where Bring It! has been featured - from Harry Connick Jr's show to Oprah to Martha Stewart - see below for it all. - Ali

 We love the convenience of a potluck, but Bring It! is making sure that we love the food at a potluck.
 Complete with strategies, tips, and tricks, Ali Rosen is saving our dinner parties one dish at a time.” —Carla Hall, co-host of The Chew